Eddie Linden: Poet

 As well as publishing poetry in Aquarius, Linden also wrote and gave readings of his own poems, such as "City of Razors", which recalls the sectarian violence of his youth in Glasgow.
 He had been writing verse since his teenage years, and after moving south, was encouraged by Barker and Porter.
-He had known Barker's son Sebastian at Oxford, and in 1965 met his mother, the writer Elizabeth Smart, who adopted him as a protégé; she was complimentary about the letters Linden wrote, and after Smart's death, he remarked that "She was a mother to me."
+He had known Barker's son Sebastian at Oxford, and in 1965 met his mother, the writer Elizabeth Smart, who adopted him as a protégé; she was complimentary about the letters Linden wrote, and, following her death, he remarked, "She was a mother to me."
 He was also friends with the novelist (and subsequently Hollywood screenwriter) Alan Sharp, who based the character of Sammy Giffen on Linden in his book The Wind Shifts, published in 1967.

 In 1980, City of Razors, a collection of Linden's poems, was published.
 It won praise from Pinter, Gavin Ewart and Lord Longford.
 Reviewing the collection, The Guardian said that Linden "can be seen to be a poet who shares with Paul Potts a quality of trusting helplessness before the world, a rare and moving state of awareness."
 In April 1981, continuing his commitment to the renewed anti-nuclear movement, Linden appeared at Poets against the Bomb, an event staged by Kensington and Chelsea CND at Chelsea Town Hall.
 In a line-up that included performances by Pete Brown, Ivor Cutler, Gavin Ewart, Adrian Henri and Harold Pinter, Linden read his poem "Hampstead by Night".
-Sponsored by the Greater London Arts Association and the Arts Council of Great Britain, it was filmed and is thus a rare example of Linden's performance preserved for posterity.
+Sponsored by the Greater London Arts Association and the Arts Council of Great Britain, it was filmed, and is thus a rare example of Linden's performance preserved for posterity.
 The film was premiered at the London Film Festival.

 The Penguin Book of Homosexual Verse (1983) included another of Linden's gay-themed poems, "A Sunday in Cambridge".
 A second volume of his poetry, A Thorn in the Flesh, was published in 2011.
-Linden has given readings of his poems on BBC One, BBC Radio 3, BBC Radio Scotland, Radio Clyde and LBC Radio.
-He has also given live readings at venues in Scotland, Ireland, England, Wales, Paris, New York City, Canada and Boston.
+Linden gave readings of his poems on BBC One, BBC Radio 3, BBC Radio Scotland, Radio Clyde, and LBC Radio.
+He also gave live readings at venues around the United Kingdom, Ireland, France, Canada, and the United States.